mchizk1/ShinyFruit/README.md

 # ShinyFruit

-An R shiny application for interactive image phenotyping of small fruits.
-This app is currently optimized for handling blackberry images, but future updates will focus on expanding flexible data collection options over a wider range of horticultural crops.
+An R shiny application for interactive image phenotyping of fruits and vegetables.
+The main goal of creating this app was to provide a reasonably simple and tailored solution for breeders and horticulturalists to efficiently collect data about size, color, and damage across large numbers of images.
+The user simply sets parameters for a single sample image and those settings are applied to all images in a given directory.
 In its present state, one can use ShinyFruit to measure the following traits:

 * Length
 * Width
 * Area
 * Fruit Count
-* Drupelet Count
-* Discolored Regions (i.e. Red Drupelet Reversion)
+* Proportions of Discolored Regions (i.e. Red Drupelet Reversion in blackberry)
+* Median RGB values
+* RHS descriptive color profiles

 ## Installation